AkibHossainOmi/Django-REACT-WebApp-Deployment-CPanel-Shared-Hosting/django/README.md

-# Django Backend Deployment on cPanel Shared Hosting (Subdomain Setup)
+# Django Backend Deployment on Subdomain

 ---